Horace Trumbauer: Early life and education

-Grey Towers Castle in Glenside, Pennsylvania (1893) is present-day Arcadia University.

 Trumbauer was born in Philadelphia, the son of Josiah Blyler Trumbauer, a salesman, and Mary Malvina (Fable) Trumbauer.
-Jenkintown was the home of Trumbauer from 1881 until his marriage in 1903.
-He attended Jenkintown schools and completed a six-year apprenticeship with G. W. and W. D. Hewitt, and opened his own architectural office at age 21 in 1891.
+He lived in Jenkintown from 1881 until his marriage in 1903.
+He attended Jenkintown schools and completed a six-year apprenticeship with G. W. & W. D. Hewitt, and opened his own architectural office at age 21 in 1891.
 He did some work for developers Wendell and Smith, designing houses for middle-class planned communities, including the Overbrook Farms and Wayne Estate developments.

 Career

+Grey Towers Castle (1893), Trumbauer's first major commission, is the centerpiece of Arcadia University in Glenside, Pennsylvania.

 Trumbauer's first major commission was Grey Towers Castle, constructed in 1893, and designed for sugar magnate William Welsh Harrison; its exterior was based on Alnwick Castle in Northumberland, England, but its interiors were French, ranging in style from the Renaissance to Louis XV eras.

 Harrison introduced him to the streetcar tycoon and real-estate developer Peter A. B. Widener, whose 110-room Georgian-revival palace, Lynnewood Hall (1897–1900), launched Trumbauer's successful career.